jesperbakhandskemager/csgo-hub-backend/README.md

 Use with [csgo-hub-discord](https://github.com/jesperbakhandskemager/csgo-hub-discord)

 ## Database
-You need the following tables
+You need the following tables in MySQL

 ```{sql}
 CREATE TABLE